D-Kay6/Infuse-TS/README.md

   }
 }

-Container.current.registerFactory(MyService, (container) => new MyService()).instancePerDependency().asSelf();
+Container.default.registerFactory(MyService, (container) => new MyService()).instancePerDependency().asSelf();
 ```

+### Caveats
+There are a few caveats to be aware of when using Infuse-TS.
+- Circular dependencies are not supported.
+- Modules need to be imported for the decorators to work.
+This is a limitation of TypeScript.

 ## Background
-When looking for an IoC container for TypeScript, I found that pretty much all of them still rely on the experimental Decorators API.
+I'm originally a C# developer, and I've been using DI containers for many years.
+When I started working with TypeScript halfway through 2024, I initially had to learn how to work with the type system and the language itself.
+A couple of months later, I was starting to miss the ease of working with DI containers in C#.
+However, I found that most DI containers for TypeScript were using the experimental Decorators API, even though TypeScript added support for decorators in version 5.0.
-While this is probably still fine, as there are plenty of large projects using it, I wanted to create a library that didn't rely on experimental features but still offered the ease of working with decorators.
+I wanted to create a library that didn't rely on experimental features but still offered the ease of working with decorators.

-I have been using Infuse-TS in my projects for a while now, and it has been working great.
-I hope you find it useful too!
+That's how Infuse-TS was born.
+It uses the TS5.0 decorators to provide a similar API to other DI containers, but without the need for experimental features.
+I know there is something to be said about not using DI containers in JavaScript/TypeScript, but I find them to be a useful tool when used correctly.